db1996/homeassistant/README.md

     - Formatted like this: 2025-04-05T18:00:00Z
 - 'other'
   - This happens if a patch has either never been planted, or if the patch is dead/deceased.
 Or if the farming contract patch is used by another seed

+## Limitations
+Because of how these entities are made in home assistant (without a custom HACS integration), the entities will not persist through homeassistant reboots.
+Any automation based on the above will just never trigger when this happens.
+Once you login again after that, the entities will be made again automatically.

+You could send your own API call to homeassistant to create/update the entities yourself if you want to, for example when you're playing on mobile.
+But for it is not possible to automate with this plugin until a companion plugin is made in home assistant itself.